XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars

 The spectral indices are also consistent with similar-mass stars in nearby regions.
-The 10~\micron\ silicate features in the XUE sample show lower F$_{11.3}$/F$_{9.8}$ ratios at a given F$_{\mathrm{peak}}$, although uncertainties in extinction prevent firm conclusions about their inner disk properties.
+The 10~\micron\ silicate features in the XUE sample exhibit lower F$_{11.3}$/F$_{9.8}$ ratios at a given F$_{\mathrm{peak}}$, suggesting that the disk surfaces may be dominated by smaller grains compared to nearby disks.
+However, uncertainties in extinction prevent us from drawing firm conclusions about their inner disk properties.
 The majority of disks display water emission from the inner disk, suggesting that even in these extreme environments rocky planets can form in the presence of water.
 Only one object shows PAH emission, contrasting with the higher PAH detection rates in IMTT surveys from lower-UV environments. } {The absence of strong line fluxes and other irradiation signatures suggests that the XUE disks have been truncated by external UV photons.
 However, this truncation does not appear to significantly impact the chemical richness of their inner regions.
 These findings indicate that even in extreme environments, IMTT disks can retain the ingredients necessary for rocky planet formation, comparable to those of lower mass T~Tauri disks in low-mass star-forming regions.}